mabn17/webb-trade-center/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A frontend for JsRamverk project at BTH.

-##### Thanks
+###### Thanks
-This website was made with material-ui, material-icons and react-to-jsx
+This website was made with material-ui and material-icons